acht7111020/ADLxMLDS2017/Video_Captioning/readme.md

 ## Pre-processing
 * For training: Create a dictionary to save the id corresponds to captions(train_caption_dict.pkl) (prevent out of memory)
-* For testign: Create a dictionary to save the id correnponds to features(test_id.pkl)
+* For testing: Create a dictionary to save the id correnponds to features(test_id.pkl)
 * Every training step uses random sample method to choose training data

 ## Train